Family of latest Quebec femicide victim calling on public to take stand to end domestic violence

 “These women will not die in vain,” said Harry’s brother, Teddy Frennette, speaking to reporters on Monday.

-Harry was brought to hospital in critical condition on Saturday, March 20, after being domestically assaulted inside an apartment in LaSalle.
+Harry was brought to hospital in critical condition on Saturday, March 20, after being domestically assaulted inside an apartment in Montreal’s LaSalle borough.
 She died three days later.

 Brandon McIntyre, her 32-year-old partner and suspect in her killing, is in police custody.
 He has been charged with second-degree murder.